-The shop continued to grow in popularity during the 70s, 80s, and 90s, so Sunshine House opened shops in Ocean City, Gaithersburg, Glen Burnie, Fairfax, and Rehoboth Beach.
+The shop continued to grow in popularity during the 70s, 80s, and 90s, so Sunshine House opened shops in Gaithersburg, Glen Burnie and Fairfax, Virginia.

 The US enters the Gulf War in Saudi Arabia.
 Surfing and Skateboarding were still highly popular when Jimmy Finigan sold the Sunshine House, Ocean City, to the owners of the Kite Loft.
 Not much is known about the shop during this time.

 (approx.) – Much to the dismay of the local Ocean City, MD community and surfers everywhere, the Sunshine House was closed.
 To this day, locals remember Sunshine House with fondness and a sense of nostalgia.

 Sunshine House Closes its very last store in Ocean City.

 We purchased the trademark rights from K-Coast Surf Shop, Ocean City.
 We were thrilled to find some of the original Sunshine House shirts and artwork, so we lovingly recreated them and began selling them online.